Author: Mahak Gupta

 I am an MBA in progress so hardwork is what i have to do most of the time but, an avid reader and writer, creativity and originality keeps me going and a big time movie buff too,I love to lose myself in the world of beautiful characters in my leisure time.

 We went past the point of calling the internet a rising phenomenon very long ago.
 It isn’t inaccessible to a large part of the world, and many children in the developing word take to it very early in their lives.
 Is the exposure of young children to the internet helping them and making them smarter?
 There’s plenty of debate on how social media addiction, for example, is similar to substance addiction.
 Is the socially acceptable internet then, really a force of good?
 This needs to be observed.
-The academic impact Due to accessibility to the internet, children now have the…
+The Academic Impact of the Internet Due to accessibility to the internet, children…

 Read More